Brazilian nationality law: Requirements

 The ability to communicate in Portuguese may be attested by one of various certificates, such as with the CELPE-Bras exam, completion of a Portuguese language course for immigrants in a Brazilian university, or completion of elementary, secondary or higher education in Brazil or in another Portuguese language country.
 Those who have lived in Brazil for more than 15 years or who are nationals of Portuguese language countries are not required to attest their Portuguese language ability.

 Minors who moved to Brazil under 10 years of age may be granted a provisional naturalization, and within two years after reaching the age of majority they may request a permanent naturalization.
 At that time they must satisfy the requirement of no criminal conviction or of rehabilitation, but they are not required to attest their Portuguese language ability.

 Process

 The application for naturalization is filed online.
 There is no fee for the application itself, although there may be fees to obtain some of the required documents.
 The initial processing is done by the Federal Police, which collects the applicant's fingerprints and may request a recorded interview or additional documents.
-The process is then sent to the Ministry of Justice and Public Security, which may also request additional documents, and finally publishes its decision in the Official Journal, available online.
+The process is then forwarded to the Ministry of Justice and Public Security, which may also request additional documents, and finally publishes its decision in the Official Journal, available online.
 If approved, a copy of this decision is sufficient proof of naturalization to obtain a Brazilian identity document or passport.
-There is no ceremony, and since 21 November 2017 certificates of naturalization are not issued.
+There is no ceremony.
+Since 21 November 2017, certificates of naturalization are not automatically issued, but the citizen may request one if desired.

-Since 10 May 2016, Brazil does not require naturalized citizens to renounce their previous nationality.
+Since May 2016, Brazil does not require naturalized citizens to renounce their previous nationality.